mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 **Turning to the utility**

-Eriksson et al. note the utility of GDP concepts as a lingua franca, to help framing of analysis, to help the inspiration of participants.
-It should be noted that much of this analysis of the use of GDPs focused on the researcher perspective rather than that of participants.
+Eriksson et al. note the utility of GDP concepts in several dimensions: as a lingua franca between researchers and participants; to help framing of analysis; and to help the inspiration of participants.
+ADD MORE.
+It should be noted that the greater part of this analysis focuses the utility for on the researcher rather than that of participants.

-Thus following section develops this line of research, making more explicit the observed and potential uses in participant game making, as tools by facilitator and researchers.
-It also explores more explicitly the positioning of GDPs as an intermediate framework between concrete code implementation and the more abstract frameworks articulated above.
+Thus following section develops this line of research, making more explicit the observed and potential uses of GDPS in participant game making by participants, facilitators/teachers and researchers.

-**In terms of CT,  and semantic waves**

-LATER?
-As a challenge Waite's findings on levels of abstraction, my own notes and reflections in appendix.learning map cautioned me against explicit teaching of abstraction and imposing shifts in perspectives for fear of interrupting the flow of participant making.

-However, while it is problematised in relation to agency development later, While this research doesn't negate the value of explicit teaching of computational thinking,

-Thus, I would propose that a design pattern approach, with structured reflection is an excellent way to do that.
-This was an area of development in P4, with a diagram expressed which drew on the concept of semantic waves.

-LINK TO DIAGRAM

-Then, Turning to the value of a learning map of learning dimensions, If CT is needed, then P4 developed resources suitable for such reflection.
-Linking from docs to descriptions.
-This does need development, an area of promise though.

-LINK TO LEARNING Map
-Turning to alignment with PBL research in digital making, as explored in the literature review a key challenge to project based learning is finding appropriate conceptual and practical frameworks to scaffold domain specific working practices to ameliorate the dialectical tension between engagement via tinkering and requirements to promote "principled understanding" [@barron_doing_1998, p.63].

-PERHAPS BRING UP UP TO DATE ISSUE OF TRANSFER. - BUT PERHAPS LEAVE FOR CONCLUSION.
-NOTE ALSO THE BALANCE BETWEEN CT CONCRETE SKILLS AND TRANSFER IN [@kynigos_modifying_2020]

-MERGE WITH BELOW SECTION - OR BE CLEAR HOW DIFFERENT DATA / ANALYSIS

-#### **Addressing utility for participants**
+#### Addressing utility for participants

 Recapping previous examples in vignettes. etc.